Thandei/ApiPlatformCheck/README.md

 If you are working in a test environment;
-php bin/console doctrine:fixtures:load
+run "php bin/console doctrine:fixtures:load"
-run the command.
+command.

 [MeeHou](https://www.meehou.app)